Man fighting US extradition is Nicholas Rossi, sheriff rules

 A hearing on Friday concluded months of questioning over the man’s identity.

-A man who has been fighting extradition to the US is fugitive rape suspect Nicholas Rossi, a sheriff has ruled.
+A rape suspect from the US found living under a false identity in Scotland is to face a full extradition hearing.

-The 35-year-old has spent the last 11 months trying to con the Scottish courts into believing he is Arthur Knight, an orphan from Ireland who has never been to the US.
+Nicholas Rossi has made headlines worldwide after spending the last 11 months trying to con the Scottish courts into believing he is Arthur Knight, an orphan from Ireland who has never been to the US.

-But on Friday, Sheriff Norman McFadyen told Edinburgh Sheriff Court he has found the man to be Rossi – whom US authorities have been seeking in connection with rape and sexual assault allegations.
+Edinburgh Sheriff Court ruled on Friday the 35-year-old is indeed Rossi, a man US authorities have been seeking in connection with rape and sexual assault allegations.

+It has been alleged he faked his own death in 2020 and fled to Scotland to evade prosecution.

-A full hearing on Rossi’s extradition to the US will now go ahead in Scotland in March.
+A full hearing on Rossi’s extradition to the US will now go ahead in Scotland in March, the court heard.

 Mungo Bovey KC, defending, requested bail for his client on the grounds he remains accused, and not convicted.